 Effective way to press the "ABS" brake pedal: When the anti-lock brake system function is in action, you may feel the brake pedal pulsating and hear a noise.
 In this situation, to let the anti-lock brake system work for you, just hold the brake pedal down more firmly.
-Do not pump the brake.
-This will result in reduced braking performance.
+Do not pump the brake in a panic stop.
+Pumping the brake pedal makes the stopping distance longer.

-The brake pedal pulsation caused by the anti-lock brake system may indicate hazardous road surface conditions.
+The brake pedal pulsation caused by the anti-lock brake system may indicate haz-ardous road surface conditions.
 Although the anti-lock brake system assists in providing vehicle control, it is still important to drive with all due care, because the anti-lock brake system cannot overcome the laws of physics that act on your vehicle: